rexlunae/simple-endian-rs/README.md

 There’s a short benchmark-driven writeup (including BE vs LE comparisons and “pure” conversion vs `std::io` overhead) in [`PERFORMANCE.md`](./PERFORMANCE.md).

 Note: if you’re formatting these values in hot paths, consider converting to native first (e.g. via `.to_native()`), since formatting overhead can dominate.

+## Binary Size Notes

+This crate has a lot of functionality.
+The easiest thing to do is enable all features....and then watch your binary size bloat.
+Fortunately, it's also designed to scale up and down quite a lot, so that it's suitable both for codebases that need all the features, as well as small lightweight embedded projects.

+For that reason, consider it a strong recommendation to use the granular feature flags for what you actually need.

+## Optional feature flags

+Most users can just use the default features and not think about it.

+If you care about binary size, compile times, or a smaller API surface (especially for `no_std`/embedded), this crate is designed to be “pick what you need”.

+Some commonly useful opt-ins:

+* `nonzero`: enable `core::num::NonZero*` support (including shorthand aliases like `nzu32be`, `nzi64le`).
+* `wrapping`: enable `core::num::Wrapping<T>` support.

+Other feature families you may care about:

+* `derive`: proc-macro derives for generating wire types.
+* `io-core` / `io-std`: endian-aware read/write helpers.
+* `text_utf16` / `text_utf32` / `text_fixed` (or `text_all`): fixed-width UTF helpers.

 ## Goals of this project